JerJohn15/Bookstore-Website-Simulator/README.md

 I’ve created SQL queries, in addition to other operations (INSERT, DELETE, and UPDATE) that are used within the parts of my program that verifies a user’s credentials, updates a user’s account balance, searches for books in the bookstore catalogue, and manipulates data within a user’s checkout cart.
 In my Menus class, I have a variable, SQLstatement, where I set each SQL statement that will be executed.
 When the database is to be accessed, it will usually follows these steps: (1) set the SQL statement being performed, or (2) access the database and perform the action in the SQL statement.
 The following code snippet, from the method handleLogin, shows how this works:

 ![handleSearch1](http://s11.postimg.org/auy77lx4j/SQL_ex1.png)
+(1) Sets the query in SQLstatement, (2) checks if login credentials are found in account table, (3) prints the message inside IF statement, if true, and verifies that a login has been  successful.

 The above mentioned process is used for accessing the account and check_out tables in the database, but a slight variation is used when the user is searching for a book in the item_record table.
 Before I explain this process, it should be noted that when the user is searching for an item, they have the ability to search, via book title or by book category (read the comments in the method handleSearch in my Menus class for more information).
 In addition to setting the SQL statement in the variable, I have two Boolean variables, isItem_Record, and isCategory, that are used to indicate whether or not the database being accessed is from the item_record table, and if I would like to see just the categories within the item_record table or information about a discovered book in the inventory (book title, author, price).
 The following code snippets, from within methods, handleSearchFilter and handleSearch, shows how this process works:

 ![handlesearch2](http://s24.postimg.org/jinj7j7px/SQL_query_search.png)

+ *In this example, from, handleSearchFilter, the SQL statement is set, then both variables are set to true to indicate that the user would like to see all categories from the item_record table*

 ![handleSearch3](http://s18.postimg.org/9wctvr5g9/handle_Search3.png)

+*In this example, from handleSearch method, the isItem_Record variable is set to true to indicate that the user would like to see information about a discovered book.
+Note: Since isCategory is set by default to false, we do not have to set it to false here.*

 In the DB class, the method handleQueries, checks for the values of isItem_Record and isCategory, and displays either all categories in the table or information regarding a discovered book.
 There is also a condition to handle the display of all the items in the checkout cart (See method for more information).